 .
-The perfect spicy, healthy for all your fresh salsa needs. with jalapeno that’s naturally whole food plant based (WFPB), vegan and gluten-free and loaded with fresh, wholesome vegetables then tossed with tangy fresh
+If you're looking for recipes for corn salsa with a mango twist, this is the best spicy, healthy that'll suit all your fresh salsa needs. with jalapeno that's naturally whole food plant based (WFPB), vegan and gluten-free and loaded with fresh, wholesome vegetables then tossed with tangy fresh

 Nothing like a fresh, quick and easy salsa recipe to kick off the season.
 This healthy recipe pairs well with my Vegan Tinga Tacos and my Grilled Portobello Mushroom Burgers.
 And just in case you need something to wash it down with, try my sugar-free Watermelon Agua Fresca, one of the most popular recipes on the blog.